ant-louis/gan-shoes-generator/README.md

 ## Create virtual environment

-Install tensorflow and keras in a virtual environment using python 3.6
-Use `tensorflow-gpu` if you plan on running it on a GPU
+Install tensorflow and keras in a virtual environment using python 3.6.
+Use `tensorflow-gpu` if you plan on running it on a GPU:
 `conda create --name Deep python=3.6 numpy tensorflow keras`

 ## Download dataset